 - the name of the place they lived, worked or studied.

-We have made digital copies of the entire collection of the magazines which are available on our website.
+Digital copies of the entire collection of the magazines which are available on our website.
 Our library in Canberra also has hard copies of the magazines.
 To search and view the Dawn and New Dawn you can: